autorope/donkeycar/docs/guide/simulator.md

 ### Scene Selection Ready

 Sim=>Client.
 When the Menu scene is finished loading this will be sent.
 After this point, the sim can honor the Scene Loading message.
+(Menu only)

 Fields: *None*